fathiamn/B_TWATCH/README.md

 {"type": "end", "steps": 1234, "distance": 617, "duration": 480, "history": [...]}
 ```

-**WiFi HTTP POST (bonus / fallback)** — the watch sends form-encoded POST requests to Apache on the Raspberry Pi every 5 seconds.
+**WiFi HTTP POST (bonus / fallback)**: the watch sends form-encoded POST requests to Apache on the Raspberry Pi every 5 seconds.
 An API key (`monterro2026`) is included with every request for basic authentication.
 The WiFi channel activates automatically when BLE is disconnected, ensuring data continues to reach the Raspberry Pi regardless of proximity.

 - Live endpoint: `POST /monterro/post-live.php`
 - Session end endpoint: `POST /monterro/post-end.php`